1ming/ProjectX/README.md

 # ProjectX

 Add more folders if necessary.
 This is the main stuff i could think of that would require multiple revisions.
+Clone with ssh if you don't want it to ask for user and pw everytime.

 **Mechanical:** CAD files